I’m going to let you in on a secret:

 But It’s Not All Smooth Sailing

-I also need to do a complete backlink audit because during production of this post, the blog came under negative SEO attack (again)–
+I also need to do a complete backlink audit because during the production of this post, the blog came under negative SEO attack (again)–

 And traffic started to drop with the new core update but has levelled off-